 Track each other’s location

-If you do fall in a tree well
+WHat To do If you fall in a tree well in the snow

 Stay vigilant against SIS, especially after big snow storms